mulle-nat/mulle-brew/README.md

 In Xcode locate the **"Embed Frameworks"** build phase.
 Press the **+** button, then choose **"Add Other..."**.
 Then navigate to `../addictions/Frameworks` and add the framework.
 3. Build and it should work.
-Test relocatability by copying the App to your Desktop and starting from there.
+Test the relocatability of your app by copying it to the Desktop and starting it from there.

 #### Embed homebrewed shared libraries in Xcode